What We Do

 Curriculum specific taster sessions take the on-campus experience one step further, allowing pupils to see first-hand what studying further education is really like.
 Pupils will receive an insight into a variety of different industry areas with specific subjects to help them choose their next steps.
 We also offer curriculum master classes, where our curriculum staff can come out to schools to deliver sessions to students.
 This gives students the opportunity to explore specific areas of further education without having to leave school.

-Our annual year 10 Taster Day is an excellent way for students to receive a more in-depth understanding of what studying at The Manchester College is like.
-In 2019, we offered more than 1,000 Year 10 pupils the chance to try out two different subject taster sessions on campus.
-Over 96% of pupils said the day was ‘enjoyable’ or ‘very enjoyable’ finding it beneficial and informative.
+Our annual Year 10 Taster Day is an excellent way for students to receive a more in-depth understanding of what studying at The Manchester College is like.
+In 2022 we offered more than 1,242 Year 10 pupils the chance to try out two different subject taster sessions on campus.
+Feedback from the three campuses on the day, 89.1% of pupils said the day was ‘enjoyable’ or ‘very enjoyable’ finding it beneficial and informative.

 School Events and Drop In's